ConductorOne/baton-sql-server/README.md

   baton-sql-server [command]

 Available Commands:
-  completion         Generate the autocompletion script for the specified shell help               Help about any command
+  capabilities       Get connector capabilities completion         Generate the autocompletion script for the specified shell help               Help about any command

 Flags:
       --client-id string       The client ID used to authenticate with ConductorOne ($BATON_CLIENT_ID) --client-secret string   The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET) --dsn string             The connection string for connecting to SQL Server ($BATON_DSN) -f, --file string            The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z") -h, --help                   help for baton-sql-server
-      --log-format string             The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string              The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") -v, --version                       version for baton-sql-server
+      --log-format string      The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string       The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") -p, --provisioning           This must be set in order for provisioning actions to be enabled ($BATON_PROVISIONING) --ticketing              This must be set to enable ticketing support ($BATON_TICKETING) -v, --version                version for baton-sql-server

 Use "baton-sql-server [command] --help" for more information about a command.